dainis-boumber/adaptation-metrics/docs/source/content/domain_adaptation_components.rst

     For the full list of similarity and diversity metrics, please refer to :ref:`Data Selection Metrics <data-selection-metrics>`.

-This toolkit provides a :class:`~transformers_domain_adaptation.DataSelector` class that encapsulates the logic above.
+This toolkit provides a :class:`~adatation_metrics.DataSelector` class that encapsulates the logic above.

 .. testcode:: da

     from pathlib import Path

-    from transformers_domain_adaptation import DataSelector
+    from adatation_metrics import DataSelector

     selector = DataSelector(